asrashley/pi-xbox-lirc/README.md

               |
     P17 --------------

-I used an infrared LED from [maplin](http://maplin.co.uk/) (order code CY85G) and a 30 ohm resiter (order code M30R) which gives a lousy range, but doesn't require a transistor to drive the LED.
+I used an infrared LED from [maplin](http://maplin.co.uk/) (order code CY85G) and a 300 ohm resistor (order code M300R) which gives a lousy range, but doesn't require a transistor to drive the LED.
+You can increase the range by reducing the resistance.
+A 200 ohm resistor is safe, but do not go below 130 ohms as you risk destorying the GPIO port.

 Automatic Install for Humax
 ---------------------------